-You can configure your system so that it powers down by software and can be resumed by alarms.
-If you have installed a LAN adapter expansion card, connect the card to the Wake On LAN header
+If you are using an ATX power supply you can configure your system so that it powers down by software and can be resumed by alarms.
+If you have installed a LAN adapter expansion card, connect the card to the Wake On LAN connector J6.

-WOL1.
 This allows incoming traffic to resume the system from a software power down.
 You need to enable this feature in the system setup utility.